ShardcoinRepo/shard/README.md

 ## Development Process

+Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

+The patch will be accepted if there is broad consensus that it is a good thing.
+Developers should expect to rework and resubmit patches.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/ShardcoinRepo/shard/tags) are created regularly to indicate new official, stable release versions of Shard.